Reproduction in Animals Class 8

 Sexual Reproduction

 Sexual reproduction is a mode of reproduction in which two parents, typically one male and one female, are involved in producing offspring.
-This process involves the fusion of specialized reproductive cells called gametes from each parent, resulting in the formation of genetically diverse offspring.
+This process involves the fusion of specialised reproductive cells called gametes from each parent, resulting in the formation of genetically diverse offspring.
 Sexual reproduction is the most common mode of reproduction in higher animals, including humans, and many plants.

 Sexual Reproduction in Humans